PTB-SR/ocdb/docs/roadmap.rst

 For version 0.1.rc-1
 ====================

-* Examples section, including Jupyter notebooks?
+* Finalise metadata schema and remove "rc-1" suffix in version number in metadata files

+* Add remaining data from OCDB

 For version 0.1
 ===============

-* Finalise metadata schema and remove "rc-1" suffix in version number in metadata files

 * DOI via Zenodo